CarloPoletto/PsExercise/README.md

 To compile and run the application, simply navigate to the `scripts` folder and execute `build.sh`, which will:

 - Compile the frontend.
-- Copy the produced files (.js, .css, etc.) to `backend/aspnetapp/wwwroot`.
+- Copy the produced files (.js, .css, etc.) to `backend/wwwroot`.
 - Start the backend and database Docker containers.
 - Display the backend logs.

 Once the script finishes execution, PsExercise will be accessible at http://localhost:5121/.

+**NB**: keep in mind that the database initialization may take 1 or 2 minutes.
+For this reason, after the first launch it is recommended to wait a bit before entering the application via browser.

 ## Future Improvements